awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 ## "Unable to activate Windows"<a name="activate-windows"></a>

-Windows instances use Windows KMS activation\.
+Windows instances use Windows AWS KMS activation\.
 You can receive this message: `A problem occurred when Windows tried to activate.
-Error Code 0xC004F074`, if your instance can't reach the KMS server\.
+Error Code 0xC004F074`, if your instance can't reach the AWS KMS server\.
 Windows must be activated every 180 days\.
-EC2Config attempts to contact the KMS server before the activation period expires to ensure that Windows remains activated\.
+EC2Config attempts to contact the AWS KMS server before the activation period expires to ensure that Windows remains activated\.

 If you encounter a Windows activation issue, use the following procedure to resolve the issue\.